 There comes a time when you realize that efforts at dieting and exercise are not changing the appearance of your sagging and protruding abdomen.
 Tummy Tuck procedures are best for candidates who:

 - An abdomen that is out of proportion with the rest of your body or that protrudes

 - Sagging or excess abdominal skin

 - Extra fatty tissue in the abdominal area

 - Separated or weakened abdominal muscles

-At your initial consultation, one of our surgeons will examine your abdomen to decide whether liposuction alone or a tummy tuck will be necessary to produce the desired result.
-The amount of stretch marks you have, the extent of skin elasticity, and the condition of the abdominal wall will determine the complexity of your abdominoplasty procedure.
+At your initial consultation, Dr. Sozer or Dr. Phillips will examine your abdomen to decide which tummy tuck will be necessary to produce the desired result.
+The amount of stretch marks you have, the extent of skin elasticity, and the condition of the abdominal wall will also determine the complexity of your tummy tuck (abdominoplasty) procedure recommended.

 Tummy Tuck Recovery

 Recovery time following tummy tuck surgery varies greatly among individuals.
 Depending on your general physical condition and the extent of your abdominoplasty surgery, you may be able to return to non-strenuous activities from one to three weeks after surgery.
 Many patients can resume their normal activities, including mild exercise, within a few weeks.
 It is normal to experience mild, periodic discomfort and swelling during recovery.

 A surgical compression garment will be provided at our facility.
 It is recommended to wear the garment up to 4 weeks post procedure; however, your surgeon will indicate when it is best to discontinue.